-Due to the suspension of quarrying operations on 22 May 2019 the Richmond Quarry did not hold a committee meeting during 2020.
-Richmond Quarry distributed a community letter to all residents within a 2km radius of the quarry updating the residents on the quarry suspension and the associated ongoing movement of materials from existing stockpiles.
+Due to the suspension of quarrying operations on 22 May 2019 the Richmond Quarry did not hold a committee meeting during 2021.
+Richmond Quarry distributed a community letter to all residents within a 2km radius of the guarry updating the residents on the quarry suspension and the associated ongoing movement of materials from existing stockpiles in 2019.
 A copy of community letter is shown in Appendix G.

-No community contributions were made during 2020.
+No community contributions were made during 2021.